Vivek-9866/Learning/Cyber /CTF/bandit.md

 - 🔹 6.
 Set permission
 - chmod 600 bandit26.sshkey
 - 🔹 7.
 Make terminal SMALL
-- stty rows 5 cols 40
+- stty rows 5 cols 40f
 - 🔹 8.
 Connect using key
 - ssh -i bandit26.sshkey bandit26@bandit.labs.overthewire.org -p 2220

+- Don't type a command immediately.

+- For Bandit 26, the trick is:

+- Make your terminal window very small (reduce its height).
+- Connect again with the SSH command.
+- When the text opens in more, press:

 - 🔹 9.
 When screen pauses → press
 - v
 - 🔹 10.
 Inside vi